sorbet/sorbet/website/blog/2019-06-20-open-sourcing-sorbet.md

 [central repository]: https://github.com/sorbet/sorbet-typed

 ... and much more.
-We're excited for you to play around with Sorbet, integrate it into your codebases, and give us your feedback.
+We're excited for you to play around with Sorbet, integrate it into your codebases, and share your feedback.
 We've received immeasurable value from the Ruby community already: this is our way of giving back.

 ## Getting started